pjox/delft/Readme.md

 By default, the LMDB databases are stored under the subdirectory `data/db`.
 The size of a database is roughly equivalent to the size of the original uncompressed embeddings file.
 To modify this path, edit the file `embedding-registry.json` and change the value of the attribute `embedding-lmdb-path`.

-To get FastText .bin format please uncomment the package `fasttextmirror==0.8.22` in `requirements.txt` or `requirements-gpu.txt` according to your system's configuration.
+To get FastText .bin format support please uncomment the package `fasttextmirror==0.8.22` in `requirements.txt` or `requirements-gpu.txt` according to your system's configuration.
 Please note that the **.bin format is not supported on Windows platforms**.
 Installing the FastText .bin format support introduces the following additional dependencies:

 * (gcc-4.8 or newer) or (clang-3.3 or newer)
 * [Python](https://www.python.org/) version 2.7 or >=3.4